 The first point to consider is the budget of the website.
 For those who have limited funds, a simple visitor counter that displays the number of visitors on the screen may be acceptable.
 For webmasters who have a larger budget, investing in a paid counter with many features may be the best route.

 Depth Of Tracking

 Another consideration is the amount of tracking that is required.
-If the website only requires the counter to track visitors than a simple widget may suffice.
-More in-depth tracking, such as determining the origin of the visitor, the amount of time spent on the page, the average number of pages viewed, the path taken to the website and the links used to leave the website, may be better fulfilled by a complicated program.
+If the website only requires the counter to track visitors then a simple widget may suffice.
+More in-depth tracking, such as determining the origin of the visitor, the amount of time spent on the page, the average number of pages viewed, the path taken to the website, and the links used to leave the website, maybe better fulfilled by a complicated program.